evmcnb/quartz-v3/content/Surgical Site Infections.md

 ---
 Prophylactic antibiotics are given to counter the risk of wound infection which occurs in ~20% of elective surgeries and up to 60% in emergency surgery

+1. **Staphylococcus aureus:** This bacterium, particularly the methicillin-resistant Staphylococcus aureus (MRSA)
+2. **Escherichia coli (E. coli):** Gram-negative
+3. **Enterococci:** These bacteria, such as Enterococcus faecalis and Enterococcus faecium, particularly in abdominal and pelvic surgeries.
+4. **Pseudomonas aeruginosa:** Gram-negative
+5. **Clostridium perfringens:** This anaerobic bacterium can cause infections in wounds with poor blood supply and low oxygen levels.
+6. **Bacteroides fragilis:** Another anaerobic bacterium, especially in abdominal surgeries.
+7. **Candida species:** Fungal infections, particularly those caused by Candida albicans, especially in immunocompromised patients or in surgeries involving the gastrointestinal tract.

 Antibiotic prophylaxis should not be used routinely for clean non-prosthetic uncomplicated surgery because of the risk of adverse events, _Clostridium difficile_-associated disease, resistance and drug hypersensitivity.

 | Category           | Description                                                                               | Infection Risk |